howsayhao/hj_reg_auto/README.md

 #### **1.3.1 Model Preprocessor**

-The preprocessor traverse the register model compiled by the front-end, during which it modifies and double-check some node properties related to RTL generation.
+Model Preprocessor traverses the register model compiled by Parser, during which it modifies and double-check properties and hierarchical relationship.

-To be more concrete:
+To be more concrete, for component instances in SystemRDL:

-- insert *hdl_path_slice* properties for each `field` instance
+- addrmap
-- complement user-defined properties for instances
+  - complement user-defined properties to distinguish different RTL types of addrmap instances
+    - *hj_gennetwork*
     - *hj_genmst*
+    - *hj_gendisp*
     - *hj_genslv*
-  - *hj_gendisp*
     - *hj_flatten_addrmap*
-  - *hj_use_abs_addr*
+    - *hj_3rd_party_ip*
-- check whether there are illegal assignments and try to fix some wrong property assignments
+  - check whether properties above are mutually exclusive
-- filter some instances by assigning *ispresent = false*, thus the UVM RAL model won't consists of them
-- complement RTL module names of all `addrmap` instances
+  - complement RTL module names of all regmst, regdisp, regslv instances
+- mem
+  - check memory width
+  - whether memories are instantiated under regdisp or 3rd party IP
+- field
+  - insert `hdl_path_slice` for UVM RAL model generation

+Addtionally:

+- check violations of instance hierarchy relationship
+- filter some instances by setting ispresent to false, thus generated uvm ral model would ignore them (wildcard matching are supported)

 #### **1.3.2 RTL Generator**

-The RTL Generator is the core functionality of HRDA.
+RTL Generator is the core functionality of HRDA.
 It traverses the preprocessed register model and generate RTL code in Verilog/SystemVerilog format.

 For the detailed architecture, see [2.
 RTL Architecture](#2-rtl-architecture).

 #### **1.3.3 HTML Generator**

-The HTML generator relies on an open-source project [PeakRDL-html](https://github.com/SystemRDL/peakrdl-html).
+HTML Generator relies on an open-source project [PeakRDL-html](https://github.com/SystemRDL/peakrdl-html).
 It is able to generate address space documentation HTML file from the preprocessed register model.
 A simple example of exported HTML is shown in [Figure 1.4](#pics_html_ex).

 <center>
     <img id="pics_html_ex" src="docs/pics/html_ex.png" width="80%"><br>